rpibitsy/R-Pi-4--SetUpDocs/README.md

 Then click "OK" twice and reboot.

-Now to view the Pis web site you can just use {http://homeassistant.local:8123) or {http://homeassistant.local:9000) or {http://homeassistant.local) depending whether wanting Home Assistant, Portainer or its nginx website.
+Now to view Portainer, Home Assistant or the Pis web site you can just use {http://homeassistant.local:8123) or {http://homeassistant.local:9000) or {http://homeassistant.local).